 \subsection{Chern class}

-For a real vector bundle $E$ on a real variety $X$ and a positive integer $r\in \mathbb{N}$, thanks to Kahn \cite{Kahn-RealChernClass}, one can define its $r$-th \textit{equivariant Chern class}, denoted by $c^G_r(E)$, as an element in $H^{2r}_G(X, \Z(r))$, where the Tate twist $\Z(r):=(\sqrt{-1})^r\Z$ is the $G$-module with underlying group $\Z$ upon which the nontrivial element of $G$ acts by $(-1)^r$.
-As usual, one defines the equivariant Chern polynomial
+For a real vector bundle $E$ on a real variety $X$ and a positive integer $r\in \mathbb{N}$, the $r$th \textit{equivariant Chern class} of $E$, denoted by $c^G_r(E)$, is defined by Kahn \cite{Kahn-RealChernClass}.
+It is an element in $H^{2r}_G(X, \Z(r))$, where $\Z(r)=(\sqrt{-1})^r\Z$ is the Tate twist.
+We can define the equivariant Chern polynomial

-It is straightforward to check that equivariant Chern classes satisfy the analogues of the usual axioms of Chern classes.
-In particular, the additivity with respect to short exact sequences guarantees that equivariant Chern classes are well-defined on $\KR^0(X)$.
+It is easy to see that equivariant Chern classes satisfy the same axioms as Chern classes.
+In particular, the additivity with respect to short exact sequences ensures that equivariant Chern classes are well-defined on $\KR^0(X)$.
 For our purpose, we are mostly interested in cohomology with $\F2$-coefficients.
-By composing with the natural map $H^{2r}_G(X, \Z(r))\to H^{2r}_G(X, \F2)$, we often view $c_r^G(E)$ as an element in $H^{2r}_G(X, \F2)$.
-(Note that the Tate twists are dropped when passing to $\F2$-coefficients because the $G$-module $\F2(r)$ is always isomorphic to the trivial one $\F2$.)
+We often view $c_r^G(E)$ as an element in $H^{2r}_G(X, \F2)$, by composing with the natural map $H^{2r}_G(X, \Z(r))\to H^{2r}_G(X, \F2)$, .
+(Note that the Tate twists are dropped when passing to $\F2$-coefficients since the $G$-module $\F2(r)$ is always isomorphic to the trivial one $\F2$.)

 We have the following commutative diagram:

 where the top horizontal arrow is induced by forgetting the involution, the middle and bottom horizontal arrows are restriction maps.